-The most helpful article I’ve read has been this one: RunnersWorld.com: How To Use A Heart Rate Monitor.
-It explains everything pretty clearly without a lot of sciencey mumbo-jumbo.
-After reading that article, to make it easy to calculate heart rates, I created this spreadsheet: Calculcate Your Heart Rate for Running/Training.
+The most helpful article I’ve read is from RunnersWorld.com: How To Use A Heart Rate Monitor.
+It explains everything pretty clearly without a lot of technical terms.
+After reading that article, to make it easy to calculate heart rates, I created this spreadsheet: Calculate Your Heart Rate for Running/Training.
 You can also check out this calculator from RunnersWeb.com.

 I tend to think of the heart rate zones on that chart as averages.
 And they are also suggestions.
 After tracking my heart rate during every run for awhile, and doing a variety of distances, paces and running in various conditions, I started to notice my own personal variations.

 For most runners, the “easy/long” zone will feel really easy.
 Maybe too easy.
 But there is a reason they call long runs “LSD” – long slow distance.
 I will admit sometimes for my easy/long runs, I let my heart rate go a little bit above the suggested zone.

 For the race zones, I definitely treat the zones as averages (of my overall HR during the duration of the race).
 With one exception.
 I find that the suggested HR for a 5K is generally where I should be at the very end.
 But I have to build up to that point.
 If I try to hit that HR as soon as possible after the start and hold it … I know I would vomit and/or choke.
 Maybe that’s just me, and other runners are able to maintain that effort.
 Or maybe I don’t do enough speedwork.
 (Probably.)

 For the longer races, I find that I can build up to a HR higher than what that chart suggests during the last 1-3 miles.
 So again, these are averages – you’re starting every race in the easy zone, warming up, and then building up to the end, when you should leave whatever you have left on the course.
 So I’m generally only in their suggested zone for any give race during the early through middle miles, then build up above the zone for the end.